HimaValiveti/GANs/exercise.md

 * GANs have been widely used for mimicking the literature developed by humans indirectly violating the Intellectual Property Rights (IPR)
 * The generated output can be prejudiced if the training data is not sensitized

-## Different types of GAN models and thier applications in Image Generation
+## Different types of GAN models and their applications in Image Generation

 |Model | Prominent Features     | Applications       |
 |---- | ------------ | ------------|